B-rade/scrapy-docs/README.rst

         :alt: Documentation Status

 Scrapes documentation sites for images that contain code snippets.

-Run by executing this code to generate the root urls for each docs page that will need scraping.
+Run by executing this code to generate all the urls for each docs page that will need scraping.
 Make sure to delete the file this generates after scraping.
 As it gets appended to for every crawl. // TODO make it overwrite.